ImAnshuJoshi/Un-Fold/readme.md

 - Users can make changes to their profile like their profile image, bio, description etc., and all this information is sent to the back-end and then further stored in the database.

-7. Edit profile Page

-- Users can edit their profile details from here.

-8. Category Page
+7. Category Page

-- It has all the blogs that belong to the category
+- It displays information about the category and also exhibits the trending blogs belonging to the category.

-9. EXTRA FEATURES THAT ARE IMPLEMENTED
+8. EXTRA FEATURES THAT ARE IMPLEMENTED

 - Users can add tags to their blogs to mention the genre of their blogs.

 - Users can bookmark blogs and view them later.

-- Users can follow/unfollow any other user
+- Users can follow/unfollow any other users.

 #### Future Ideas